-Nursing Leadership and Administration in Health Systems: This program prepares graduates to become leaders in nursing in both health care organizations and academic settings.
+Nursing Leadership and Administration: This program prepares graduates to become leaders in nursing in both health care organizations and academic settings.
 This problem-based, highly interactive program blends real-time issues in nursing with research and knowledge drawn from successful businesses, the science of organization development, innovations in quality improvement, and the psychology of learning.